Political Science

 • Canadian Government and Politics: content covers the political-institutional foundations, political processes and public policies of Canada.

-• Comparative Politics (Developing and Developed Countries): courses cover problems of political change and development in areas such as Asia, Europe, Latin America, and the Middle East.
+• Comparative Politics: courses cover problems of political change and development in areas such as Asia, Europe, Latin America, and the Middle East.
 Political participation and mobilization, transitions to democracy and ethnic and religious conflict are some of the themes dealt with in comparative politics courses.

 • International Relations: courses focus on studying the foreign policies of particular nation-states and the patterns of conflict and co-operation among states.